shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 #### My academic statements from the time I applied to graduate schools
 In case this is helpful, [this is my statement of purpose / SOP/ academic statement](/assets/pdf/academic_statement_of_purpose_sop_cmu.pdf) which I had submitted when applying to CMU (and from where I had an offer).

-Note - Adding keywords like `PhD CS SOP statement of purpose sample example` so that it gets picked up search engines.
+Note - Adding keywords like `PhD CS computer science SOP statement of purpose sample example MIT CMU Stanford Berkeley` so that it gets picked up by search engines.

 #### Research internships for undergraduates